MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![scan report migration](media/scan-report-migration.png)

-The **Scan Report** is covered in-depth in the **Reports** subsection under the **Scan Report** section of this guide.
+For in-depth info about **Scan Report**, see the **Reports** subsection under the **Scan Report** section of this guide.

 #### Migrating users

-We recommend starting slow.
+We recommend starting slowly.
 Test one user, then three to five.
-If it looks good, and you see data being downloaded and uploaded, start queuing everyone and stage the rest of your users.
+If all looks good, and you see data being downloaded and uploaded, start queuing everyone, and stage the rest of your users.

 1. To select a user(s), check their row's respective checkbox.
 2. Select **Start Migrating X Users.**